deleplentie/Data-Analysis/Election/Readme.md

 Executive Summary:

 This report presents a comprehensive analysis of the recently concluded Election on 20th September 2023.
-We delve into voter preferences, demographics, county variations, and the final election outcome.
+We delve into voter preferences, county variations, and the final election outcome.
 The findings offer valuable insights for future election strategies and governance.

 Table of Contents: